-Becker’s Healthcare has recognized Spence Taylor, MD, president of GHS, and Mike Riordan, co-CEO of SC Health Company, as two of the top 100 leaders in the Becker’s Hospital Review 2018 100 Great Leaders in Healthcare.
+Becker’s Healthcare has recognized Spence Taylor, MD, president of Prisma Health, and Mike Riordan, co-CEO of SC Health Company, as two of the top 100 leaders in the Becker’s Hospital Review 2018 100 Great Leaders in Healthcare.
 Dr. Taylor and Riordan are the only healthcare leaders on this list from South Carolina.

 Awards cover the following categories: inpatient, outpatient, specialty role or area, leadership—and new this year—ambulatory and ambulatory leadership.
 Also new is the Rising Star Award, which recognizes a newly licensed RN who demonstrates excellence in clinical practice.